intel/rohd/doc/tutorials/chapter_8/01_interface.md

 In the `Counter` module, its take in inputs `enable`, `reset`, `clk` and output `val`.

-On every positive edge of the clock, the value of `val` will be increment by 1 if enable `en` is true.
+On every positive edge of the clock, the value of `val` will be increment by 1 if enable `en` is set to true.

 ```dart
 // Define a class Counter that extends ROHD's abstract Module class.